dyne/W3C-DID/docs/specification.md

 ### DID Document Creation

 As stated before, this operation is permissioned, thus in order to create a DID document a secret keyring is needed.
 In order to create a second-level admin DID document the admin keyring is needed, while in order to create a user DID document a second-level admin keyring is needed.
-Once the user creates the DID document the latter has to be encoded into a string removing all new lines and withespaces and escaping double quotes and backslashes.
+Once the user creates the DID document the latter has to be encoded into a string removing all new lines and withespaces (outside of the values of DID document) and escaping double quotes and backslashes.
 Finally an eddsa signature of this string is computed to certify that on receipt the DID document has not been tumpered with.

 In order to avoid reply attack a second signature is needed.
 This time the did document along with a timestamp are inserted into a dictionary, also in this case the dictionary is encoded into a string and finally eddsa signed.